Cassioneto/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
+heading: Em breve
+path: /products
 templateKey: product-page
-title: A Quick Test of the CMS
+title: Meus serviços
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
-path: /products
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that